-The Adcock Ingram Critical Care (AICC) factory is an integrated pharmaceutical manufacturing and medical-grade plastics production facility located in Aeroton in Gauteng, South Africa.
-It is the only such facility in Africa.
+The Adcock Ingram Critical Care (AICC) factory is an integrated pharmaceutical manufacturing and medical-grade plastics production facility in Aeroton, South Africa.

-The plant manufactures intravenous medical equipment, blood collection bags, renal dialysis products, healthcare products and final finished products.
-Many of these products are used in intensive care units and operation theatres in hospitals.
-The AICC facility has about 750 employees.
+The plant manufactures intravenous medical equipment, blood collection bags, renal dialysis and healthcare products, and final finished products.
+Many of these are used in intensive care units and operation theatres in hospitals.
+The facility has around 750 employees.

-The AICC facility was upgraded in May 2012 with an investment of about ZAR300m ($37m).
-The project was aimed at upgrading the machinery and equipment at the facility to improve the plant's operational efficiency.
-The site has scope for future production expansions.
+The AICC facility was upgraded in May 2012 with an investment of around ZAR300m ($37m).
+The project aimed to upgrade machinery and equipment at the facility to improve the plant’s operational efficiency.
+The site also has scope for future production expansions.

-Adcock Ingram is a South Africa-based company operating in the health care and pharmaceutical markets.
-The company has factories in Wadeville, Clayville, Bangalore and local and international partners.
+Adcock Ingram is a South Africa-based company operating in the healthcare and pharmaceutical markets.
+The company owns factories in Wadeville, Clayville, and Bangalore, as well as local and international partners.

-It has distribution facilities in Johannesburg, Bloemfontein, Cape Town, Durban, Midrand and Port Elizabeth.
-The company employs about 3,000 workers across its operations.
+In addition, Adock Ingram has distribution facilities in Johannesburg, Bloemfontein, Cape Town, Durban, Midrand, and Port Elizabeth.
+The company employs around 3,000 workers across its operations.

 Upgrading the South African facility

-The upgraded facility enables Adcock Ingram to manufacture the products at global standards, cope with the international competition and tap the export opportunities.
+The upgraded facility enables Adcock Ingram to manufacture product at global standards, cope with the international competition, and tap the export opportunities.

 The manufacturing capabilities of the plant will allow partnerships with dialysis providers and product distributors in the country.